dev-morph/dev-morph-blog/README.md

 I tried to **expose the core logic** and **abstract unnecessary internal details**.
 My React Code style looks like the following.
-You can check [morphlib](https://github.com/dev-morph/dev-morph-blog/tree/main/morph-lib/components) of this project to see how I design and manage React components for clean code. or my blog post about [how I write clean code](https://marklee1117.tistory.com/176)
+You can check [morphlib](https://github.com/dev-morph/dev-morph-blog/tree/main/morph-lib/components) of this project to see how I design and manage React components for clean code.

 ```html
     <>